 The agency shall implement appropriate controls on the dissemination within the facility of responses to questions asked pursuant to this standard in order to ensure that sensitive information is not exploited to the inmate’s detriment by staff or other inmates.

-The PREA screening form shall be placed into the PREA questionnaire box upon completion of the booking process and evaluated by the PREA classification officer.
+The PREA screening form shall be placed into the PREA questionnaire box upon completion of the booking process and evaluated by the PREA Classification Officer.

+The PREA Classification Officer will collect the PREA classification sheets and reeducate Inmates in the following manner:

+The PREA classification officer will visit with the inmate on a one on one basis within 30 days of intake.

+Using the reeducation form, the PCO shall conduct the reeducation.
+Including explanation and materials about Our Zero tolerance policy.

-PREAPREAPREAexplanationUse of screening information
+Use of screening information

 The PREA Classification form, shall be utilized when selecting housing, work and program assignments.
 The goal is keeping separate those inmates at high risk of being sexually victimized from those at high risk of being sexually abusive.